Quantum Sufficiency for Self-Adjoint Statistical Models via Likelihood-Type Operators on Real $*$-Subalgebras and Real Jordan Algebras: Framework and main results

 This theorem indicates that self-adjoint likelihood-type objects, rather than Radon–Nikodym cocycles, should be regarded as the appropriate noncommutative analogue of classical likelihood ratios.

 We next establish a real Jordan algebra version of the Koashi--Imoto decomposition.
+Here, as throughout the paper, the underlying model is not assumed to consist of states, but may be a family of general self-adjoint operators.
 In general, it is known that every finite-dimensional real Jordan algebra is unitarily equivalent to a direct sum of the form \cite{jordan1,jordan2}

 Here, $\mathbb{M}_{n}(\mathbb{C})$ denotes the algebra of $n\times n$ complex matrices, $\mathbb{M}_{n}(\mathbb{R})$ the algebra of $n\times n$ real matrices, and $\mathbb{M}_{n}(\mathbb{H})$ the algebra of $n\times n$ quaternionic matrices.
 The algebra $\mathbb{M}_{n}(\mathbb{H})$ can be represented by $(2n)\times(2n)$ complex matrices (See Section \ref{sec:real_algebra}).
 Moreover, $I_{m}$ denotes the $m\times m$ identity matrix.
 The spaces $\mathbb{M}_{n}(\mathbb{C})_{h}$, $\mathbb{M}_{n}(\mathbb{R})_{h}$, and $\mathbb{M}_{n}(\mathbb{H})_{h}$ denote the Hermitian parts of $\mathbb{M}_{n}(\mathbb{C})$, $\mathbb{M}_{n}(\mathbb{R})$, and $\mathbb{M}_{n}(\mathbb{H})$, respectively.
 The factor $\Gamma_{n}$ denotes a spin factor.
-Namely, there exist Hermitian operators $\{\gamma_{i}\}^{n}_{i=1}$ satisfying $\gamma_{i}\circ\gamma_{j}=\delta_{ij}I$, and $\Gamma_{n}=\Span_{\mathbb{R}}\bigl(\{\gamma_{i}\}^{n}_{i=1}\cup\{I\}\bigr).$ Accordingly, the complex $*$-subalgebra case involves only $\mathbb{M}_{n}(\mathbb{C})$, while the real $*$-subalgebra case also includes $\mathbb{M}_{n}(\mathbb{R}$) and $\mathbb{M}_{n}(\mathbb{H})$.
+Namely, there exist Hermitian operators $\{\gamma_{i}\}^{n}_{i=1}$ satisfying $\gamma_{i}\circ\gamma_{j}=\delta_{ij}I$, and $\Gamma_{n}=\Span_{\mathbb{R}}\bigl(\{\gamma_{i}\}^{n}_{i=1}\cup\{I\}\bigr).$ Accordingly, the complex $*$-subalgebra case involves only $\mathbb{M}_{n}(\mathbb{C})$, while the real $*$-subalgebra case also includes $\mathbb{M}_{n}(\mathbb{R})$ and $\mathbb{M}_{n}(\mathbb{H})$.
 In the real Jordan algebra setting, spin factors $\Gamma_{n}$ appear as additional building blocks.
 See Section \ref{sec:real_algebra} and Section \ref{sec:jordan_pos} for details.
 For the sufficient real Jordan algebra $\mathcal{A}_{J}$ obtained in Theorem \ref{thm:min_suff_J}, the following holds. \begin{thm} Suppose that $\mathcal{A}_{J}$ is a sufficient real Jordan algebra admitting a real Jordan conditional expectation, and that $\mathcal{A}_{J}$ admits a decomposition of the form (\ref{eq:jordan_deco}).
 Then every $X\in\mathcal{S}$ can be decomposed as

 where

 and

 Moreover, the matrices $P^{(\C)}_{i},P^{(\R)}_{j},P^{(\mathbb{H})}_{k},P^{(\Gamma)}_{l}$ can be taken to be diagonal matrices with strictly positive eigenvalues and do not depend on $X$, whereas $X^{(\C)}_{i},X^{(\R)}_{j},X^{(\mathbb{H})}_{k},X^{(\Gamma)}_{l}$ depend on $X$. \end{thm}